lilianweng/lil-log/_posts/2020-10-29-open-domain-question-answering.md

 ### Notation

-Given a question $$x$$ and a ground truth answer span $$y$$. the context passage containing the true answer is labelled as $$z \in \mathcal{Z}$$, where $$\mathcal{Z}$$ is an external knowledge corpus and Wikipedia is a common choice.
+Given a question $$x$$ and a ground truth answer span $$y$$, the context passage containing the true answer is labelled as $$z \in \mathcal{Z}$$, where $$\mathcal{Z}$$ is an external knowledge corpus.
+Wikipedia is a common choice for such an external knowledge source.

 ### Concerns of QA data fine-tuning

 Before we dive into the details of many models below.
-I would like to point out one concern of fine-tuning a model with QA datasets, which appear as a common step in many models but not all of them.
-Fine-tuning with question-answering data could be concerning, because there is a significant overlap between questions in the training and testing sets in many QA datasets.
+I would like to point out one concern of fine-tuning a model with common QA datasets, which appears as one fine-tuning step in several ODQA models.
+It could be concerning, because there is a significant overlap between questions in the train and test sets in several public QA datasets.

 [Lewis, et al., (2020)](https://arxiv.org/abs/2008.02637) ([code](https://github.com/facebookresearch/QA-Overlap)) found that 58-71% of test-time answers are also present somewhere in the training sets and 28-34% of test-set questions have a near-duplicate paraphrase in their corresponding training sets.
 Several models performed notably worse when duplicated or paraphrased questions were removed from the training set.